kairichard/lace/README.md

 changes.

 ## TODO
-  * erb in .lace.yml
-  * what happens if you download something that doesnt have package facts ?
-    * remove package with a notice
-  * if installing fails due to missing flavor hooks arent executed
-    * remains installed but not active
+  * if installing fails due to missing flavor the hooks arent executed and remains installed but not active
   * improve list mode to show version, installed on
   * interactive-mode
   * override existing files check